How much business loan can I get?

 CollateralAssets to use as collateralNo assets to secure your loan

-Personal guaranteeWilling to repay loan out of personal funds if business defaultsNot willing to repay loan out of personal funds
+Personal guaranteeWilling to repay loan from your personal funds if the business defaultsNot willing to repay loan from your personal funds

 Should I borrow the full business loan amount I’m eligible to receive?

-Just because you can borrow a certain amount for your business doesn’t mean you should go up to that limit.
-The more you borrow, the more you’ll pay in interest and fees – and the higher your monthly cost will be.
-Calculate exactly how much you need to finance your business and limit yourself to that amount.
+Just because you can borrow a certain amount for your business, it doesn’t mean you should go up to that limit.
+The more you borrow, the more you’ll pay in interest and fees—and the higher your monthly cost will be.
+Calculate exactly how much you need to finance your business, and limit yourself to that amount.

 6 ways to qualify for more business funding

-From applying for government-backed financing to making a hefty down payment, here are a few strategies for how to qualify to get a larger business loan:
+From applying for government-backed financing to making a hefty down payment, here are a few strategies for how to qualify for a larger business loan:

 1. Put up collateral.
 You can often qualify to get a larger business loan if you put up collateral to secure your payments.
 Assets can include your house, vehicle or business equipment.